 Most studies show that it’s not just the presence of dentures, but the quality of them that can make a big difference for your practical outcomes.
 That’s the case with a study showing that better bite force was associated with a lower risk of death among the elderly (age 85 and up).

-In this study, researchers isolated bite force, both for people with and without teeth, and found that those with the strongest bite had a risk of death that was one third lower than people with the weakest bite force.
+In this study, researchers isolated bite force, both for people with and without teeth.
+They found that those with the strongest bite had a risk of death that was one third lower than people with the weakest bite force.
 That’s after correcting for a wide range of factors such as gender, physical activity, psychological status, and systemic inflammation.

 Researchers used bite force as a stand-in for chewing ability because traditional methods of measuring chewing (chewing test foods) could put individuals in this age range at risk.
 They say that being able to chew leads to a more varied and more nutritious diet.